rockdaboot/wget2/README.rst

 - Documentation docbook with free Serna WYSIWYG/WYMIWYG editor (conversion to texinfo possible)
 - to implement Content-Encoding 'compress' and 'deflate' I need a server supporting these
 - many easy-to-implement wget options/features
+- plugin technology to plug in user-specific code

 Requirements